khalid-hussain/morals-and-behaviour/5-friends-close-friends.md

 it.
 This is the added factor which a counsellor has which goes beyond the limit of simple friendship.

-134. The highest aim of friendship, and there is nothing higher than this, is to have all things in common, one's own person, one's belongings, without any constraint, and to prefer one's friend to every other being.
+134. The highest aim of friendship---and there is nothing higher than this---is to have all things in common, one's own person, one's belongings, without any constraint, and to prefer one's friend to every other being.
 If I had not known Muẓaffar and Mubārak, the two masters of Valencia, I should have thought that such a sentiment had disappeared in our times.
 But I have never seen any two other men draw so deeply on all the joys of friendship, despite events which would have separated other men.

 135. There is no virtue which so much resembles a vice as the faculty of having many friends and acquaintances.
 But it is really a perfect virtue, made